michaelwnau/ussf-portal/docs/adr/0003-versioning-releasing.md

-# Use [git-flow/GitHub flow] for releasing the application code
+# Use GitHub flow for releasing the application code

-- Status: proposed
+- Status: accepted
 - Deciders: @suzubara @abbyoung @esacteksab @noahfirth
-- Date: 2021-07-16
+- Date: 2021-07-21

 ## Context and Problem Statement